We acknowledge the financial support of the Province of British Columbia

 BC Hockey athletes have the opportunity to try-out for and represent their province, region or country in various national and international competitions throughout their career.

 Hockey Canada governs amateur hockey throughout Canada and works with the 13 Branch Associations, the Canadian Hockey League and the Canadian Inter-University Sports to facilitate hockey programs across the country.
 The organization also facilitates national teams for international competition.

 Team BC – Canada Winter Games

 Every four (4) years, both male and female Team BC teams are assembled to compete at the Canada Winter Games.
-The Male Team BC is selected through the BC Hockey Male Under 16 High Performance Program and the female team is selected through the BC Hockey Female Under 18 High Performance Program.
+The Male Team BC is selected through the BC Hockey Male Under 16 Program of Excellence and the female team is selected through the BC Hockey Female Under 18 Program of Excellence.

 As a member of Hockey Canada, BC Hockey members have the opportunity to one day participate at the Olympic Games.